 The biggest deciding factor may be how much space your case provides for cooling systems; water-cooled units take up more room than air-based ones do (though they don’t require any special vent cuts).

-Liquid coolers offer greater flexibility in size, TDP and maintenance but liquid are generally louder than air-cooled systems.
+Liquid coolers offer greater flexibility in size, TDP, and maintenance but the liquid is generally louder than air-cooled systems.

 - Best CPU Cooler For i7 10700K To Buy In 2022

 - 1. NZXT Kraken Z73: Best Flagship CPU Cooler for i7 10700K

 - 2. Gigabyte AORUS ATC800: Budget CPU Cooler for i7 10700K

 - 3. Cooler Master Masterliquid ML360P: Premium RGB CPU Cooler for i7 10700K

 - 4. Noctua NH-D15S: Best Budget Air CPU Cooler for i7 10700K

 - 5. Corsair A500: Best Budget Corsair CPU Cooler for i7 10700K